OpenNTI/nti.app.products.zapier/docs/initial.rst

 This trigger should include an optional filter that allows narrowing the scope of a trigger to a specific user or a specific course.

+.. question:: Should we consider making this a more generic progress
+              updated event with an optional threshold if you only care about completness.
+For example hr.com integration and imis integration care about partial updates, they are polling for those currently.

 Actions
 -------